 Leadership Overview

-GES has 5 executives leading key functions including strategy, information technology, finance, technology, and cybersecurity.
+GES has 5 executives leading key functions including strategy, information technology, finance, and technology.

-Driven by innovation, GES is dedicated to addressing water scarcity and environmental pollution through sustainable desalination, water, and wastewater treatment solutions, impacting industrial, municipal, and state water agencies globally.
+Driven by a commitment to innovation, GES is dedicated to addressing water scarcity and environmental pollution through comprehensive water and wastewater treatment solutions, impacting industrial, municipal, and state water agencies globally.

-Driven by innovation, GES is dedicated to addressing water scarcity and environmental pollution through sustainable desalination, water, and wastewater treatment solutions, impacting industrial, municipal, and state water agencies globally.
+Driven by a commitment to innovation, GES is dedicated to addressing water scarcity and environmental pollution through comprehensive water and wastewater treatment solutions, impacting industrial, municipal, and state water agencies globally.

 Leadership Roles at GES